StoqMA meets distribution testing: with easy witnesses

-\begin{enumerate}[(1)] \item For each call to the sample oracle $\Sample{D_w}$, we run the $\eStoqMA$ verifier $V_x$ (without measuring the output qubit) with the witness $w$, and draw samples by performing measurements: \begin{itemize} \item For samples $s_i~(1 \leq i \leq m)$ from distribution $D$, measure all qubits utilized by the verification circuit in the computational basis; \item For samples $o_j~(1 \leq j \leq m')$ from distribution $D_{\rm out}$, measure the designated output qubit in the computational basis. \end{itemize} \item For each call to the query oracle $\Query{D_w}$ with index $i$, find the corresponding index $i'$ at the beginning by performing the permutation associated with $V_x^{\dagger}$ on $i$, and then evaluate the value $D_w(i')$ by the given algorithm associated with this easy witness. \item Compute an empirical estimation of $\frac{1}{2} \norm{\ket{D_0}+\ket{D_1}}_2^2$ as \Cref{algo:PaccX-tester}, and then decide whether $V_x$ accepts $w$. \end{enumerate}
+\begin{enumerate}[(1)] \item For each call to the sample oracle $\Sample{D_w}$, we run the $\eStoqMA$ verifier $V_x$ (without measuring the output qubit) with the witness $w$, and draw samples by performing measurements: \begin{itemize} \item For samples $s_i~(1 \leq i \leq m)$ from distribution $D$, measure all qubits utilized by the verification circuit in the computational basis; \item For samples $o_j~(1 \leq j \leq m')$ from distribution $D_{\rm out}$, measure the designated output qubit in the computational basis. \end{itemize} \item For each call to the query oracle $\Query{D_w}$ with index $i$, find the corresponding index $i'$ at the beginning by performing the permutation associated with $V_x^{\dagger}$ on $i$, and then evaluate the value $D_w(i'')/D_w(i')$ by utilizing the given algorithm associated with this easy witness, where $i''$ is given by flipping the first bit of $i'$. \item Compute an empirical estimation of $\frac{1}{2} \norm{\ket{D_0}+\ket{D_1}}_2^2$ as \Cref{algo:PaccX-tester}, and then decide whether $V_x$ accepts $w$. \end{enumerate}

 The circuit size of $V'_x$ is a polynomial of $|x|$ since both sample and query complexity are efficient.
 We thus conclude that the new $\MA$ verifier $V'_x$ is efficient, and only requires $O\left(1/(a-b)^2\right)$ copies of the witness $w$, which finishes the completeness case.